Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Legislative

-There wil be three chaimbers within the legislative strucutre An item can be proposed to the legislative by an member of the union, automatically it should go into one of three classes.
+There wil be three chaimbers within the legislative strucutre An item can be proposed to the legislative by an member of the union, automatically it should go into one of three congresses based on its requirements.

 - Minor Congress (Parliment & Council)
   - Small item, requring minimal attention
-- Congress (Parliment, Council, & Lobbyists)
+- Main Congress (Parliment, Council, & Lobbyists)
   - Default list every item will go to.
 - Major Congress (Parliment, Council, Lobbyists, and Pecunium).
   - Deals with budget, or concerns the entire union